List of MiG-23 operators: Zimbabwe

 The manner in which the Air Force of Zimbabwe received its MiG-23s is unknown, with some sources suggesting that they were donated by Libya while others say that the aircraft were acquired from the Democratic Republic of Congo after a failed Zimbabwean attempt to train Congolese pilots on the aircraft, which were donated by Libya.

-Regardless, at least aircraft, the sole MiG-23UB, remains in service today.
+3 in service as of December 2024.
+All retired as of 2026.

 Evaluation Only

 China

 Six MiG-23s of various models were purchased by the Chinese government from Egypt during the 1970s.